satya-prakash-nanda/Fuel-Efficiency-prediction/README.md

 Prediction Page: Takes user inputs (load, speed, area, HP, soil type, terrain) and provides fuel consumption and efficiency predictions.
 Analytics Page: Offers data visualizations to explore trends and insights.

+## Results and Evaluation

+Random Forest Regressor achieved the best performance:

+R² Score: 0.91

+Mean Squared Error (MSE): 1.23

+Mean Absolute Error (MAE): 0.87

+The model was saved as a pickle file for easy integration into the web app.